lmaccherone/Lumenize/README.md

 * `sudo npm -g install jitter`
 * `sudo npm -g install nodeunit`

-Add the following to your ~/.profile file
+Add the following to your ~/.profile or your ~/.bash_profile file

 `NODE_PATH=/usr/local/lib/node_modules; export NODE_PATH`

-After edit, restart your session or use command `source ~/.profile` to activate the changes immediately.
+After edit, restart your session or use command `source ~/.[bash_]profile` to activate the changes immediately.

 Once you have the above installed, add tests for your upgrades and make sure all test pass with: